- Election Day « Electoral College Machinations

 Donald Trump carried 30 states totaling 306 electoral votes to 20 states and DC totaling 232 electoral votes for Hillary Clinton, but he lost the popular vote by more than 2.8 million votes.
 The outcome put a spotlight on the Electoral College, which has long been been a target of criticism.1

-he electors gathered in state capitols on Dec.
+The electors gathered in state capitols on Dec.
 19 under an atmosphere of more interest than usual.
 There is always the possibility of an individual faithless or rogue elector2, but after this election there developed a small constellation of organized efforts seeking to deny Trump the presidency in the Electoral College by persuading Republican electors not to vote for him.

+People leading these efforts argued that the Electoral College was designed as a fail-safe mechanism ("in case of fire, break glass"), and that Trump was "unfit" and "a danger to the Republic."
 An online petition garnered 4.9 million supporters.
 Citizens were encouraged to politely contact electors, legal advice organized, vigils held, and a celebrity-filled video and TV ad produced.
 One group even ran a digital ad labeling Trump a "Russian stooge." (+)

 If 37 Republican electors were to shift away from Trump or abstain he would fall short of the requisite 270.
 The suggestion was that Republican electors should unify behind an alternative such as Gov. John Kasich of Ohio (who rejected the notion), former Gov. Mitt Romney or former Mayor Michael Bloomberg.